 I am unemployed or about to be unemployed

-Register as a job seeker in the E-services of TE services, no later than your first day of unemployment.
+Register as a job seeker via E-services no later than your first day of unemployment.
 Check out job search tips and rules for applying for unemployment security at Job Market Finland.
 Sign up and create your own job applicant profile to help you get job recommendations that are right for you.

 Once you know that you will lose your job, register as a job seeker via E-services no later than your first day of unemployment.
 After that, you can apply for unemployment security from Kela or your unemployment fund.